Moving from Los Angeles to San Jose, CA

 Cost of living: Los Angeles vs. San Jose

-The cost of living in Los Angeles vs. San Jose goes beyond rent prices.
-You also need to think about housing costs, average salaries, daily expenses, and job trends to see how living in San Jose stacks up against Los Angeles.
+Cost-of-living factors in Los Angeles vs. San Jose go beyond rent prices.
+Housing costs, average salaries, daily expenses, and job trends all play a role.
+The data below shows how living in San Jose stacks up against Los Angeles.

 Check out how the two cities compare so you know what to expect before you relocate: